• Skip to primary navigation

 Learn about my experience at mainstream school here

-Why in-flight entertainment needs to be better for d/Deaf or hard of hearing passengers
+Why in-flight entertainment needs to be better for deaf passengers

 November 9, 2019 By Ahmed Khalifa